climatescope/climatescope.org/app/_en_country/rwanda.md

 ---
 layout: country
 id: rw
 title: Rwanda
 region: africa
-grid: off
+grid: 'off'
+published: true
 ---

-Rwanda has one of the smaller energy sectors among sub-Saharan countries – but one with a lot of activity.
-The government is pressing toward two ambitious targets by June 2018: to increase Rwanda’s total power capacity to 563MW and access to electricity by its residents to 70%.
+Rwanda is a small country that has one of the smaller energy sectors among sub-Saharan African countries – but one with a lot of activity and innovation.
+The government is pressing toward two ambitious targets by June 2018: to increase total power capacity to 563MW and access to electricity to 70% while reducing carbon intensity of the power mix by 10%.

-The government has several tools to hit its 563MW target: tenders, unsolicited proposals, a small hydro feed-in tariff, mini-grids and utility reform.
-Renewables supply most of the country's power, with 57% hydro and 6% solar; the rest is mostly diesel.
-The capacity pipeline has solar and hydro falling just below 50% of the total by July 2018, with a natural gas recovery project and peat taking greater shares.
+To meet its 2018 installed capacity target, Rwanda will need to add 400MW to the 160MW installed in 2015: 80MW of hydro, 40MW of solar PV, 150MW of interconnections)1, 75MW of methane, 85MW of peat and the rest of heavy fuel oil.
+The country will struggle to meet this target in the original timeframe and installations more in line with its own ‘likely demand’ prediction of 444MW are more likely.
+Nevertheless, the government has introduced several tools that will allow it to reach its 563MW target soon.
+These include a utility reform, tenders, unsolicited proposals, favourable tax regimes, innovative mini-grids regulation, as well as substantial backing from international donors and private sector interest.

+The electricity sector can also build on existing experience.
+Renewables supplied most of the country's power in 2015, with 57% hydro and 3% solar.
+The rest is mostly diesel (37%) but the first phase of the Kivuwatt gas plant brought 25MW online at the end of 2015.
+This ground-breaking project recovers methane in Lake Kivu to supply 100MW of gas capacity once completed, reducing the risks linked to a sudden release of the trapped methane in the environment.

+Rwanda has processes for creating power purchase agreements through tenders and unsolicited proposals for grid-connected projects.
 The Rwanda Electricity Group (REG) contracts new capacity through a competitive tendering process.
-Most large power projects go through this route.
+Most projects go through this route which is preferred by the authorities.
 For unsolicited proposals, developers can approach the Rwanda Development Board (RDB) to start the process.

-In 2014, Rwanda commissioned the largest PV project in sub-Saharan Africa outside South Africa – and the only one of significant size.
-The 8.5MW solar farm was developed by GigaWatt Global and built by Scatec Solar, which is also an equity investor.
-Norfund, FMO, OPIC and the Emerging Africa Infrastructure Fund were other investors in the $23.7m project.
-Feed-in tariffs are the main support for small hydro and micro-hydro projects.
-Developers have complained that the current FiTs, at $67–$166/MWh, are not high enough to support new projects.
-The Rwanda Utilities Regulatory Authority (RURA), is considering whether to raise the FiTs, and needed to publish new regulations in 2015 to avoid the scheme lapsing.

-RURA is also producing new regulations for mini-grids.
-The new regulations will simplify the licensing process and create three new forms of mini-grids.
-They will also provide for new ‘small power distribution providers’ serving up to 20,000 customers without being involved in generation.
-Operators are allowed to set their own rates; RURA will intervene if they are judged to be unfair.

-The government issued a law in August 2014 splitting the former state utility apparatus into two parts – electricity, and water and sanitation.
-This was to increase effectiveness in operations, reduce cross-subsidisation and set each on a route to needing zero subsidy from the government.
+All the contracts awarded are 20- or 25-year “take-or-pay” agreements.
+Off-grid power generation (< 5MW) or mini-grid projects (< 1MW) must apply for licences at the Rwanda Utilities Regulatory Authority which are awarded for 5 to 25 years.

-The new electric utility, REG, is a wholly owned government enterprise.
+The new electric utility, the Rwanda Electricity Group (REG), is a private company established in 2014, albeit wholly owned by the government.
 Operations are carried out by two subsidiaries – the Energy Development Corporation Limited (EDCL) and the Energy Utility Corporation Limited (EUCL).
 EDCL supports new capacity development – by itself and independent power producers.
 EUCL is a more traditional utility, operating generation and selling the power.

-The 70% access target has two components – 48% of households gaining access through the grid and 22% through off-grid solutions.
-The Electricity Access Rollout Program (EARP)’s main focus is on grid extension.
-EARP is funded by the government, the World Bank and several other development agencies and banks.
+The country also has a feed-in tariff programme which is currently under review (Q1 2016) historically used to support small hydro and micro-hydro projects that will be extended to solar and bioenergy in the future.
+A further 26MW of small hydro and a combined 12MW of solar and bioenergy projects are expected to be supported to 2018.

+RURA released the off-grid simplified licensing regulation in the summer of 2015.
+Mini-grid (>1MW) and distributed generation projects (>5MW) can now apply for operational licences for between 5 and 25 years of operation awarding them the right to sell electricity at tariffs set by themselves.
+The regulator verifies that the tariffs do not exceed a reasonable rate of return.
+The processing time for licence application may not exceed 60 days according to the regulation.

+This development should contribute to the scaling of Rwanda’s vibrant distributed solar sector which has mostly been focused on pico-solar and home appliances to date.
+Rwanda has been one of the most welcoming countries for the sector with 22% of the 70% energy access target to be achieved through off-grid solutions.
+VAT exemptions have been extended to cover renewable energy generation and associated products including DC appliances such as TVs and fridges in 2015.
+Finally, a number of donors have recently committed to support off grid electrification in the country including the European Union, which has signed a $202m financing agreement with government in May 2016, and the Climate Investment Fund’s Scaling Up Renewable Energy Program.

-New connections cost an average of $1,000 each, with 80% paid by EARP, 10% from the utility and 10% from the customer.
-In most cases, the customer’s share is paid by a low-cost loan from the utility and repaid via a charge on electricity bills.
+On grid, new connections are heavily supported by the government electrification programme.
+Connections cost an average of $750 each, with 80% paid by Electricity Access Rollout Project, 10% from the utility and 10% from the customer, in most cases supported by a low-cost loan from the utility and repaid via a charge on electricity bills spread over 5 years.
+A rural electrification plan update was released in the summer of 2016 in which the areas to be electrified by off-grid solutions, split between solar lighting and solar home system priority areas, and those to be connected to the grid are defined.
-EARP plans to mostly meet the off-grid part with distributed solar.
-A full survey of rural areas later this year will help to identify priority locations for the off-grid efforts.

-#### Score Summary

-Rwanda scored 1.41 in Climatescope 2015, placing it 17th on the list of countries overall.
-The country gained six places on its ranking in 2014 thanks to improved scores on Enabling Framework Parameter I and Clean Energy Investment and Climate Financing Parameter II.
+###Score summary

+Rwanda’s score increased to 1.73 in Climatescope 2016 (up from 1.41 in 2015) as it made gains on all parameters, apart from Clean Energy Investment and Climate Financing Parameter II.
+The country ascended four places to 13<sup>th</sup> position overall.

-The country was strongest on Parameter I, where it placed second globally, behind only Uruguay.
-This reflected growth in its already high proportion of clean energy generating capacity.
+The country was strongest on Enabling Framework Parameter I, where it placed 2<sup>nd</sup> globally, just behind Uruguay.
+This reflected its well-developed distributed energy framework and improvements in the structure of its power sector.

-On Parameter II, Rwanda’s score rose sharply thanks to an increase in the growth rate of clean energy investment.
+On Parameter II, Rwanda’s score fell and it dropped fourteen places to 29<sup>th</sup> as no new investment was recorded in 2015.

-On Low-Carbon Business & Clean Energy Value Chains Parameter III, the country’s score was slightly better than average.
-It was supported by a relatively high number of distributed clean energy value chains and service providers.

-Rwanda was ranked 47th on Greenhouse Gas Management Activities Parameter IV as it has no carbon reduction policies.
+The presence of financial institutions, including venture capital and private equity clean energy investors, boosted the country’s score on Low-Carbon Business & Clean Energy Value Chains Parameter III.
+It gained nine places to rank 17<sup>th</sup>.

+On Greenhouse Gas Management Activities Parameter IV, the country climbed fifteen places to rank 27<sup>th</sup> thanks to the presence of a number of corporate awareness initiatives as well as the World Bank’s Partnership for Market Readiness programme.

+____________________________________________________
+<sup>1</sup>Rwanda’s power supply cost are on average 50% higher than its neighbours